Survey of Midlife in Japan (MIDJA): Biomarker Project, 2009-2010 (ICPSR 34969)

 Principal Investigator(s): View help for Principal Investigator(s)

-Hazel Markus, Stanford University; Christopher Coe, University of Wisconsin; Carol Ryff, University of Wisconsin; Mayumi Karasawa, Tokyo Woman's Christian University; Norito Kawakami, University of Tokyo; Shinobu Kitayama, University of Michigan
+Hazel Rose Markus, Stanford University; Christopher L. Coe, University of Wisconsin--Madison; Carol D. Ryff, University of Wisconsin--Madison; Mayumi Karasawa, Tokyo Woman's Christian University; Norito Kawakami, Tokyo Daigaku; Shinobu Kitayama, University of Michigan

 Summary View help for Summary